Treinetic/OSProjectDemos/README.md

 # Treinetic Open Source Projects Showcase

-Welcome to the official showcase for **Treinetic's Open Source Libraries**.
-This project is a unified web application designed to demonstrate the powerful capabilities of our PHP libraries, such as **PDFLib** and **ImageArtist**, in a modern, interactive environment.
+Welcome to the **Treinetic Open Source Showcase**.

+This interactive application allows you to explore the capabilities of our suite of open-source tools, including powerful **PHP libraries** like PDFLib and ImageArtist, as well as modern **React components** like TreineticEpubReader and VideoRecorderJs.

 ## 🚀 Projects Showcased